-As a result of new regulations, the FCA now requires managers of UK funds to publish an annual report demonstrating how they are providing value to investors in their funds.
+The FCA requires managers of UK funds to publish an annual report demonstrating how they are providing value to investors in their funds

 Asset allocation

 The apportionment of a portfolio's assets between asset classes and/or markets.
 For example, a fund may hold a combination of shares, bonds and cash.
 The weightings given vary according to the investment objective and the investment outlook.